Artform Advisory Boards

-- David Leah – Musician and singer, known professionally as Radical Son and respected community leader and music facilitator.
+- David Leha – Musician and singer, known professionally as Radical Son and respected community leader and music facilitator.

-- Nathan Sentence – Digital Program Manager at the Australian Museum.
+- Nathan Sentance – Digital Program Manager at the Australian Museum.
 Nathan works to ensure that First Nations stories being told at cultural and memory institutions are being told and controlled by First Nations people.